-Based on the above analysis, it is appropriate to choose $\left[-\sqrt{2N},\sqrt{2N}\right]$ as the interval to calculate the spatial and frequency truncation error.
-The error transforms from sub-geometric convergence to algebraic convergence when spatial truncation error equals frequency truncation error outside , i.e.,
+Based on the above analysis, it is appropriate to choose $\bigl[-\sqrt{2N},\sqrt{2N}\bigr]$ as the interval to calculate the spatial and frequency truncation error.
+The error transforms from sub-geometric convergence to algebraic convergence when the spatial truncation error equals the frequency truncation error, i.e.,

-For $u_h = 1/(1+x^2)^h$ we find $N$ such that
+For $u_h = 1/(1+x^2)^h$, we find $N$ such that